 6.X.1.1 General

 This solution addresses KI#7 "Reliable delivery mode switching between unicast and multicast".
-The architecture of this solution is based on both architecture alternatives (see Annex A).
+The architecture of this solution is based on architecture alternative-1 (see Annex A.1).

 The content delivery mode may be unicast instead of multicast due to the number of the user is too limited or the multicast signalling is weak.
 When users successively join into the service, the number of user may be above a threshold for the service and trigger mode switch for the service, e.g. from unicast mode to multicast mode or vice versa.
 When users successively leave the service, it also may trigger mode switch for the service, e.g. from shared mode to dedicated mode.

+When the service data is transferred using multicast mode, individual or shared delivery method may be used.
+There are some conditions for the 5GS to determine mode switch based on, e.g., target RAN node capability during mobility,.
+The UE may choose to stay in multicast mode with delivery method change between "shared" and "individual".

+Editor’s Note: If the UE chooses to stay in multicast mode with delivery method change between "shared" and "individual", how the RAN and UE are expected to handle the MBS packet is FFS.
+The impact on RAN depends on RAN WG study.

+Editor’s Note: The solution assumes that SMF1 and SMF2 are the same.
+Mode switching involving SMF1 and SMF2 is FFS.

 6.X.1.2 Potential triggers for mode switch

 The triggers for mode switch maybe include but not limited to the following factors: